gittromney/Playnite-NowPlaying/README.md

 - Have a single Play Action (see Game Details -> Actions).
 - Platform is 'PC (Windows)'.

-Example use case:
+### Example use case:

 1. Import PC Windows games into Playnite from your big-and-slow storage devices (Add Game -> Manually, or Add Game -> Scan Automatically)

-    ***Make sure each game's Install Directory points to its main folder.***
+    ***Make sure each game's Installation Folder points to its main folder.***

     A good way to check this at a glance is to see if the Install Size seems reasonable.
-Sometimes Playnite sets the Install Directory to a subdirectory where the game executable lives.
+Sometimes Playnite sets the Installation Folder to a subdirectory where the game executable lives.
 When that happens, the Install Size reported will be way too small.
-Edit the game's Install directory and Play action path, if needed.
+Edit the game's Install Folder and Play action path, if needed.

-    Incorrect 😒🚫
+    #### Incorrect 😒🚫

     - Installation Folder:  E:\Games\My Favorite Abandonware Game\Some subdirectory\bin
     - Install Size: 50 KB
     - Play action, Path:  {InstallDir}\MyFaveAbondonwareGame.exe

-    Correct 😁👍
+    #### Correct 😁👍

     - Installation Folder:  E:\Games\My Favorite Abandonware Game
     - Install Size: 5 GB